paulbuzzby/WhatsAppExport2PDF/README.md

     |--  2017-04-13-AUDIO-00000004.opus
     |--  2017-04-13-VIDEO-00000005.mp4
 ```
-should look similar to the above.
+it should look similar to the above.
 * Execute the WhatsappExportRender.py file
     * This will create a WhatsappExportRender.pdf file in the same folder location.